Long Branch and the Presidency

 US Grant and family — treasured times in Long Branch.
 From the Ulysses S. Grant Cottage National Historic Landmark.
 (Beth Woolley Photo).

-US Grant works on his memoirs in Mount McGregor, NY, June 1885.
-The former US president and Union general — riddled with cancer at the time — finished writing less than a month before his death.
+By the Book — US Grant works on his memoirs in Mount McGregor, NY, June 1885.
+The former US president and Union general — riddled with cancer at the time — finished writing less than a week before his death.
 His two-volume “Personal Memoirs of U. S. Grant” was a best-seller and secured his family’s future.

 Ulysses S. Grant Information Center — HERE